HannerLab/MDMAPR/README.md

 To learn how to set up a MDMAPR 2.0 MySQL database to run with the MDMAPR Shiny application please refer to the [wiki](https://github.com/AlkaBenawra/MDMAPR/wiki).

+Click here to view a demo version of the [MDMAPR 2.0](https://hannerlab.shinyapps.io/MDMAPR2/)

 The MDMAPR 2.0 was developed by Alka Benawra at the University of Guelph.

 ## Installation